Global universal approximation with Brownian signatures: Approximation properties of linear functionals on Gaussian signatures

-In this section, we demonstrate that the $L^p$-universal approximation theorems (Theorem~\ref{thm:Lpmain} and Theorem~\ref{thm:Lpmain 2}) apply to the (time-extended) Brownian motions, allowing to approximate fairly general stochastic processes, like solutions to stochastic differential equations, by linear combinations of the random signatures of (time-extended) Brownian motions.
-To that end, the central step is to show that the exponential moment condition, required in Theorem~\ref{thm:Lpmain} and Theorem~\ref{thm:Lpmain 2}, is satisfied for the Wiener measure, which determines the law of a Brownian motion.
+In this section, we demonstrate that the $L^p$-universal approximation theorems (Theorem~\ref{thm:Lpmain} and Theorem~\ref{thm:Lpmain 2}) apply to a class of (time-extended) Gaussian rough paths whose covariance functions satisfy suitable variation estimates.
+This allows us to approximate fairly general stochastic processes by linear combinations of the random signatures of time-extended Gaussian processes.
+In particular, we show that the framework applies to fractional Brownian motion with Hurst parameter $H\in(\frac{1}{3},\frac{1}{2}]$ and, thus, especially to the standard Brownian motion as the special case $H=\frac12$.

+The deterministic assumptions needed for these theorems, such as the weighted-space property and the density of linear signature functionals on the corresponding rough path spaces, have been verified in Section~\ref{sec: global approx}.
+Hence, for the law of the Gaussian rough path, it remains to verify the integrability condition required in Theorem~\ref{thm:Lpmain} and Theorem~\ref{thm:Lpmain 2}, namely the corresponding exponential moment condition for the law of a Gaussian rough path.
+Establishing this condition constitutes the main step of the proofs below.
 For related approximation result for stochastic processes using the robust signature, we refer to \cite{Schell2023,Bayer2025}.

-Throughout the present section, let $W=(W_t)_{t\in [0,T]}$ be a $d$-dimensional Brownian motion, defined on a probability space $(\Omega, \cF, \P)$, with a filtration $(\cF_t)_{t \in [0,T]}$ satisfying the usual conditions, i.e., completeness and right-continuity.
+Throughout the present section, let $X=(X_t)_{t\in [0,T]}$ be a $d$-dimensional continuous, centred Gaussian process with independent components defined on a probability space $(\Omega, \cF, \P)$, with a filtration $(\cF_t)_{t \in [0,T]}$ satisfying the usual conditions, i.e., completeness and right-continuity.
 For an introduction to stochastic processes and stochastic calculus, we refer, e.g., to the classical textbook \cite{Karatzas1988}.